mdkp-hsg/Learn-Khasi-Website/_pages/privacy.md

 **Children’s Privacy**

-These Services do not address anyone under the age of 13.
-Since the app is of educational use, children under 13 may use the app, provided they have obtained permission from their parents or guardian.
+These Services do not directly address anyone under the age of 13 but since the app is of educational use, children under 13 may use the app, provided they have obtained permission from their parents or guardian.
+We strongly recommend that parents or guardians or teachers or anyone who would recommend this app to their children or students will be responsible and take care of their usage.
+We are not responsible for any misuse of the app by any user.

 **Changes to This Privacy Policy**